Average-Org/SimpleEcon/README.md

  `excludedMobs` is a list of NPC ids that are excluded from dropping economy!
 Find the ID on the [Terraria Wiki!](https://terraria.fandom.com/wiki)

  `enableMobDrops` will drop economy when a mob is killed!

+ `announceMobDrops` toggles whether or not it should send "+1 economy" to the player when they kill a mob or not!

 ## Commands List